-- 370 Identify the possible levels of trust afforded by the trusted infrastructures and mechanisms by - which these levels can be provided.
-For example, lower levels of trust may not require - 372 government directives for achieving a legally significant electronic interaction.
-UN/CEFACT - 373 recognizes that guidance for required levels (possibly higher) of trust and for desired levels of - authentication depends on specific circumstances but such guidance does not constitute the - 375 scope of this recommendation.
-For these different levels of trust identify: - 376 common set of requirements trust services must comply with.
-Such requirements are to cover project proposal
+Identify the possible levels of trust afforded by the trusted infrastructures and mechanisms by which these levels can be provided.
+For example, lower levels of trust may not require government directives for achieving a legally significant electronic interaction.
+UN/CEFACT recognizes that guidance for required levels (possibly higher) of trust and for desired levels of authentication depends on specific circumstances but such guidance does not constitute the scope of this recommendation.
+For these different levels of trust identify:

+- common set of requirements trust services must comply with.
+Such requirements are to cover the following aspects: security, accessibility, and interoperability